allenHearst/CREAM-Graph-Matching/README.md

 Then you can follow the instructions shown in COMMON repository to start training or testing.

 # Citation
-If you found our work useful, please cite this work as follows:
+If you found our work useful, please cite this work as follows, thank you.
 ```
 @
 ```